wazuh/wazuh-documentation/source/user-manual/agent-enrollment/via-manager-API/importing-the-key.rst

 Importing the key to the agent
 ==============================

-Below you can find the steps to import the key to different endpoint agents:
+Below you can find the steps to import the key in the different types of endpoint agents:

 - :ref:`linux-unix-endpoint`.
 - :ref:`this-windows-endpoint`.